markjaquith/i-make-plugins/readme.txt

 = I've updated my plugin's `readme.txt` file.
 Why aren't the changes showing? =

 Be patient.
-The API responses are cached for a little while.
+The API responses are updated once an hour.

 = How do I show something if a particular plugin field is *not* available? =

 Use: `[if_not_{shortcode}] ... [/if_not_{shortcode}]`

+== Upgrade Notice ==

+= 1.2 =
+Big release!
+Background plugin updating.
+Shortcodes for plugin banner, negative logic, screenshots, zip URL, other notes.
+Can wrap content around the plugin list.
+Hooks for advanced users.
+Bug fixes.

 == Changelog ==